NaluKit/nalu/README.md

 * The componentInterface is the reference to the componetn interface
 * The component is the reference of the component

-A route '/' inidicates , that the controller will be executed at the appilication start.
+A route '/' inidicates, that the controller will be executed at appilication start.

-#### parameters
+#### Parameters
 To use parameters, you have to add them to the route:
 ```
 @Controller(route = "/detail/:id", selector = Selectors.CONTENT, componentInterface = IDetailComponent.class, component = DetailComponent.class)
 ```
 To enable parameters, just add: /:parameterName to the route.
-This requires, that the controller implements a method called: ```setParameterNames(Strin value)```.
+This requires, that the controller implements a method called: ```setParameterName(String value)```.
+You can add as much parameters as you like.
+Every parameter has to Start with '/:'.

 ### Controller Lifecycle
 Every time a routing happens, a new controller will be created and the ```start```-method is called.
 Before the component will be removed from the DOM, the ```mayStop```-method is called.
 This enables the application to interupt the routing.
 If a routing occurs, the stop()-method is called.
 (I hope ... :-))

 ### Eventbus
 Every handler and controller gets a event bus inejcted.
 So you can easily fire events and listen to them.

 ### Filter
 A filter is triggered by a routing and will executed before the routing occurs.
 It can stop a navigation and redirect to another page. (f.e.: LogonFilter)